- Determine how Dictyostelium cells stop their own proliferation, and develop potential new therapeutics for tuberculosis.

 Cell Density Sensing

 After a mechanism such as the one described above generates different cell types, how does the system sense the relative proportions of the different cell types?
 We found that by using secreted signals, cells can sense the composition of a tissue that contains a variety of cell types.

 After a tissue forms, with the composition of the tissue regulated by the two mechanisms described above, what regulates the size of a tissue?
 A secreted signal can be used to sense the number of cells in a group.
 If the group is too large, the signal can either stop cell proliferation or, by increasing random motility and/or decreasing adhesion, cause the group to break into smaller groups.
 We used a combination of genetics, biochemistry, and computer simulations to uncover a simple and elegant mechanism that developing Dictyostelium cells use to form groups of ~20,000 cells.

 Exotic Star Binaries

-Shotgun antisense allows us to identify an interesting mutant in the morning, start sequencing the gene’s DNA in the afternoon.
+We developed a widely-applicable genetic tool we called shotgun antisense that allows us to identify an interesting mutant in the morning, and start sequencing the gene’s DNA in the afternoon.